An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Achilles

 - Achilles Tendon Sheath Injuries, Thickened Tendons, General Achilles Tendinopathy

 If you have undergone surgery on your achilles (reattachment, repair or graft) and are looking for rehabilitation information, click here.

-Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in your tendons and ligaments in your ankle and calf.
+Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in muscles, tendons and ligaments in the back of the foot.

 Moving when you're injured is hard.
 Since moving while injured can be painful most people think it's better to stop moving, rest their foot and hope that their achilles injury will heal all on its' own.
 Even though rest is important to recovery, too much rest during the recovery process will increase the amount of scar tissue in your lower leg.

 Circulatory Boost treatments combined with a proper stretching regimen will help decrease scar tissue growth while increasing elasticity and strength in the lower leg and ankle joint.

 During the healing process your body will fill in soft tissue tears with dense, brittle tissue called "scar tissue".
 The human body will use scar tissue as a temporary solution and will try to build the scar tissue as fast as possible to heal a tears in the soft tissue.
 Scar tissue can form fast to bring together the edges of a tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tendon/ligament tissue would.
 Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.